 Mitigate, Document, Notify

-Use your best efforts to make temporary repairs so that the condition doesn't get worse.
+Use your best efforts to make temporary repairs so that the damage to your property does not get worse.
 This will prevent the insurance company from later claiming that your claim losses are the result of your failure to mitigate your damages.
 For example, if you have a roof leak due to a storm, hire a roofer to put a tarp over the leak area.
-Try not to pay the repairman in cash for the temporary repairs and if you do have to pay in cash, get a receipt and his name and contact information.
+Try not to pay for the repairs in cash and if you do have to pay in cash, get a receipt and the name and contact information for the repair vendor.
 Submit the temporary repair receipts to your insurance company for payment.

 Document, Document, and Document